Thairath Online

 ภาพจาก iStock

-An old shrine built by Chinese settlers during King Rama V's reign, located in the city center near Chulalongkorn University and easily accessible by MRT Samyan station.
+An old shrine built by the Chinese during the reign of King Rama V, located in the city center near Chulalongkorn University, easily accessible by MRT Samyan station.

-• Spiritual significance: Popular for prayers related to trade, career, fortune, and love.
+• Spiritual significance: Popular for prayers related to trade, career, luck, and love.

 • Highlights: Traditional simplicity rarely found in the modern business district.